fallenblood7080/Unity-Extension-Method/README.md

 ```

 ## How do I dive in and get started?
+Just Download the package from [Release](https://github.com/fallenblood7080/Unity-Extension-Method/releases) and import it in unity and you are done!
 ________________

 ## Where can I turn for help if I'm stuck?